weewx/weewx/docs_src/hardware/acurite.md

 </tbody>
 </table>

-<p>The station emits partial packets, which may confuse some online
+The station emits partial packets, which may confuse some online services.
-services.</p>

-<p>The AcuRite stations do not record wind gusts.</p>
+The AcuRite stations do not record wind gusts.

-<p>Some consoles have a small internal logger.
-Data in the logger
-are erased when power is removed from the station.</p>
+Some consoles have a small internal logger.
+Data in the logger are erased when power is removed from the station.

-<p>The console has a sensor for inside humidity, but the values from
-that sensor are available only by reading from the console logger.
+The console has a sensor for inside humidity, but the values from that sensor are available only by reading from the console logger.
 Due to instability of the console firmware, the
-WeeWX driver does not read the console logger.</p>
+WeeWX driver does not read the console logger.

-<h2 id="acurite_usb_mode">USB Mode</h2>
+## USB Mode {id=acurite_usb_mode}

-<p>Some AcuRite consoles have a setting called "USB Mode" that controls
-how data are saved and communicated:</p>
+Some AcuRite consoles have a setting called "USB Mode" that controls how data are saved and communicated:

 <table id='usbmode' class='station_data'>
 <caption>AcuRite USB mode</caption>